uranian throne

 “Only if we win."

+For look, here we are!
+Our flight is at last bringing us into sight of the distinctive landscape chosen by the enemy for his descent from the sky.
 I see what looks like a pair of mountain ranges and a flat gap between them.
-Names which I've learned now come to my mind.
-A horse-shoe range – as I'll call it – or the Toomsut Solyairn as the Uranians call it - has peaks called the Rnung Tror, the “Crying Mountains”, at each end of the horseshoe, facing across the gap that leads into the land called the Glank, which our flotilla looks to be on the point of entering.
+Names which I've learned now come to my mind: the mountains are really a single horse-shoe shaped range called the Toomsut Solyairn, with peaks called the Rnung Tror, the “Crying Mountains”, facing each other across the end-gap, the pass into the land called the Glank, which our flotilla is on the point of entering.

-We’re currently at about fifteen hundred yards’ altitude, level with the Crying Mountain summits, but we’re steadily dropping.
+We’re currently at about fifteen hundred yards’ altitude, level with the Crying Mountain summits.
+But we’re steadily dropping.
 Slowing, too.
-We aren’t so stupid as to rush into a trap.
-Or are we?
+I trust we aren’t so stupid as to rush into a trap.
+Why, though, is this Yrian envoy looking so gloomy?

 Abon Gnaa murmurs, “They shouldn’t have settled here.”